Skip to main content

 IsSameTime

-Returns True if the specified time falls within the same time of day (hour and minute).
+Returns True if the specified date/time values fall within the same date, hour, and minute.

 InTimeRange